StuartCowley/james-bowers-weather-app/README.md

 ### Introduction
 This project forms part of the final, FrontEnd module at [ManchesterCodes](https://github.com/mcrcodes).
 The goal is to produce a simple application which takes Weather data from an API and presents it to the user in a web app.

+A working deployment of this app can be found [here](https://bowerscodes-weather-app.herokuapp.com/).

 ## Contents
 - [Languages & Technologies](#Languages--Technologies)
 - [Project Setup](#Project-Setup)